fgimian/macbuild-ansible/README.md

 This list will be long but is my ultimate wish list for this project:

 * Bugs & Issues
-    - One of the cask apps requires root and password prompt comes up
     - Fonts can't be installed by homebrew cask when home directory is on a different volume
 * OS X